Skip to Content

 We visited back when it was the Experience Music Project.
 Now it strives to house an impressive collection of artifacts from a broader swath of pop culture.

-Alas, our tween is fairly oblivious to pop culture, so we didn’t go back.
+Our tween is oblivious to pop culture, so we didn’t go back.
 And that might have been a mistake.

-The museum defines pop culture so broadly it’s always worthwhile to see what exhibits, movies and events they have going on.
+The museum defines pop culture so broadly, it’s always worthwhile to see what exhibits, movies and events it has going on.
+They often have exhibits exploring science fiction, comics and mange and the local music scene.

 Seattle Weather

 The Pacific Northwest is known for rain, especially from mid-fall to mid-spring.
-I’d pack rain jacket at any time of year, and consider water-resistant boots in winter.
+Pack rain jackets at any time of year, and consider water-resistant boots in winter.

 Pin it for later!